 Whether you’ve been part of the Whole30 community since the beginning or are just joining us (welcome!), chances are you know and love Autumn Michaelis.
-Our Whole30 Coaching Manager and mom of five (yes, five!) boys, Autumn has been sharing budget- and family-friendly Whole30 and Paleo meals on her blog Wholefoodfor7 for years—and in August 2022, she’s releasing the latest Whole30 Endorsed cookbook, Whole Food For Your Family.
-To say we’re psyched is an understatement.
+Whole30 Digital Content Producer and mom of five (yes, five!) boys, Autumn, has been sharing budget- and family-friendly Whole30 and Paleo meals on Wholefoodfor7 for years—and in August 2022, she released the latest Whole30 Endorsed cookbook, Whole Food For Your Family.

-Note: dairy-free cheese is allowed on Whole30 if the ingredients are Whole30 compatible.
-You can learn more about why on this Whole30 blog post under the “nut cheese” section.
-I can’t personally find any “cheddar” shreds in my area that are Whole30 compatible.
-But never fear, the cheese shreds are optional and this dish is still delicious without them!
+Dairy-free cheese is allowed on Whole30 if the ingredients are Whole30 compatible.
+(Learn more about why on this Whole30 post under the “nut cheese” section.)
+I can’t find any “cheddar” shreds in my area that are Whole30 compatible.
+But never fear!
+The cheese shreds are optional, and this dish is still delicious without them!

-If you are new to “nutritional yeast,” – it’s not used the same way as baker’s yeast, as this yeast is inactive and used as a flavoring.
-It usually comes as thin yellow flakes, enhances flavor (many feel it adds a vegan “cheesy” flavor to dishes), and is typically found in the condiment or spice section of the grocery store.
-You can see a Whole30 Approved version from The New Primal HERE.
+If you are new to “nutritional yeast,” it’s not used the same way as baker’s yeast.
+This yeast is inactive and used as a flavoring.
+It usually comes as thin yellow flakes, enhances the flavor (many feel it adds a vegan “cheesy” flavor to dishes), and is typically found in the condiment or spice section of the grocery store.

 We love this recipe scooped with my Homemade Tostones like sliders (how my boys devour it!), or it’s also tasty on top of steamed cauliflower rice.
 When served on top of steamed cauliflower rice or my Cilantro Lime Cauliflower Rice, this checks all the Whole30 meal template boxes with protein (shredded chicken), coconut cream (healthy fats), and veggies (cauliflower).

 Want more budget and family-friendly recipes and tips?
 I put all of my best money-saving strategies and recipes into Whole Food for Your Family, the newest Whole30 Endorsed cookbook.
-Pre-order your copy here!
+Order your copy here!

 Whole30 Enchilada Dip Bake